Top 10 dynamic application security testing (DAST) tools for 2025

 10. ZAP by Checkmarx (formerly OWASP ZAP)

-The benefits of DAST
+The benefits of a DAST-first approach

 Key features to look for in an enterprise DAST tool